jackdomleo7/jackdomleo.dev/blog/2022/software-developer-job-hunting-is-not-simple.md

 Recently, I accepted a new role and wanted to talk you through my experience over the past 4 years (ish) of looking for new jobs (I haven't been looking for 4 years, but I've have looked for roles on 4 separate occasions during).
 This will be my fourth software developer role.

-When it's time to start looking for a new role, there's a couple of inconveniances that make the process of job hunting a draining, confusing and not-so-simple task.
+When it's time to start looking for a new role, there's a couple of inconveniences that make the process of job hunting a draining, confusing and not-so-simple task.

 1. Recruiters
 2. Job adverts are too similar